 Cannatonic is a strain bred by Resin Seeds in Spain who sought to develop a high CBD strain of decently THC-potent marijuana.
 It’s a cross between a female MK Ultra, and a male G13 Haze, and has a soft and mellow high thanks to its balance of THC and CBD.

 The content of this bud tests between 6-17% for CBD, and 7-15% for THC, making it about as potent as your standard mid-range flower, with the only difference being a massive increase from the usually negligible levels of CBD.
-It’s very popular for those seeking full-spectrum cannabis treatment (ie. all cannabinoids, not just isolated CBD) for their illnesses or ailments.
+It’s very popular for those seeking full-spectrum cannabis relief of minor symptoms forment (ie. all cannabinoids, not just isolated CBD) for their illnesses or ailments.

 This strain is a bit of a powerhouse, as it contains both the medical benefits of THC such as pain relief, anti-nausea and sleep aiding; in combination with the therapeutic properties of CBD, such as anxiety/stress relief, muscle pain and inflammation relief, and anti-seizure properties.